10 effective ways to promote sustainable tourism

 Avoid connecting flights

 Taking flights is an unavoidable part of traveling, and though planes release carbon emissions, we can’t start traveling on sailboats to be sustainable.
-Can we?
 However, there are other ways in which you can decrease your impact on the environment when taking flights.

 Did you know that most of the carbon emissions are released during the landing and takeoff of the plane?
 Therefore, booking nonstop flights without any connections is better for the environment.